eik-lib/core/doc/rest-api.md

 Status codes:

--   `204` if alias is successfully updated
+-   `303` if alias is successfully created. `location` points to the alias
--   `400` if validation in URL parameters or form fields fails
 -   `401` if user is not authorized
 -   `404` if alias does not exist
 -   `502` if alias could not be altered by the sink